 The Friedman School pursues cutting-edge research and education from cell to society, including in molecular nutrition, human metabolism, population studies, clinical trials, nutrition interventions and behavior change, communication, food systems and sustainability, global food insecurity, humanitarian crises, and food economics and policy.
-Friedman School graduates are active in academics, policy, advocacy, government, industry, public health, community service, and entrepreneurship.
-The School’s unique breadth and scope make it a leading institution for nutrition education, research, and public impact.

-BS, Biological Sciences, Stanford (Phi Beta Kappa)
+B.S., Biological Sciences, Stanford University (Phi Beta Kappa)